microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDomain.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Set-EntraDomain` cmdlet updates a domain in Microsoft Entra ID.
+the `Set-EntraDomain` cmdlet updates a domain in Microsoft Entra ID.

 The work or school account needs to belong to at least one of the following Microsoft Entra roles: